astropy/astropy-APEs/APE13.rst

 The development outlined in this APE will consist of two packages:

 * `specutils <https://github.com/astropy/specutils>`_.
-This will provide the basic interface classes (including the `Spectrum1D` object), as well as *basic* analysis of spectroscopic data (which are enumerated in `Analysis tools to be included in specutils`_ below).
+This will provide the basic interface classes (including the `Spectrum1D` object, to be renamed `Spectrum` in specutils 2.0), as well as *basic* analysis of spectroscopic data (which are enumerated in `Analysis tools to be included in specutils`_ below).
 This package is the primary focus of this APE.